 2. Banana with almond butter

 A small banana with 1 tablespoon of almond butter are the perfect pair, being delicious and rich in serotonin.
-Some of this serotonin is converted to melatonin in the body, aka the sleep hormone.
+Some of this serotonin is converted to melatonin – aka the sleep hormone – in the body.
 One study on healthy men found a more than 4-fold increase in melatonin blood levels within two hours of eating bananas.

 Compared to other nuts, pistachios garner more attention for their elevated levels of melatonin.
 A handful of pistachios contains 6.5 mg of melatonin, while in comparison, it is typically recommended to take 0.5-5 mg of melatonin to aid sleep.

 Protein aids muscle repair, promotes muscle recovery and curbs cravings, and a protein smoothie is a super convenient and tasty way to sneak in some extra protein before bed.
 Synd-X protein powder is high in protein, low in carbohydrate and is delicious in smoothies or added to protein balls.